An ancient hound from the Middle East, the Saluki temperament is reserved, intelligent, and aloof.

 Saluki Rescue and Adoption

 The Saluki Tree of Life Alliance, Inc. is a great resource for Saluki rescue.
-You will find information on Saluki adoption as well as dogs available for adoption.
+You will find information on Saluki adoption, as well as dogs available for adoption.

 An adoption is a great option for families looking for an adult Saluki or a Saluki mix.
+While Saluki mixes are still rare (the only one I know of is the Saluki Greyhound), you just never know what kind of wonderful oddball you may find at the shelter.

 If you’d rather purchase a Saluki from a breeder, check out the AKC Marketplace.
 You can search Saluki breeders based on location, pedigree, and whether they have litters available or coming soon.